vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 ### Can't dock plugin windows

-This issue occurs most often on Wayland desktops, you may either use [xwayland-satellite](https://github.com/Supreeeme/xwayland-satellite) or enable Virtual desktop mode by opening the Wine configurator by pressing on the cog icon next to the Wine section in Vinegar's settings, and going to 'Graphics'.
+This issue occurs both on Wayland and X11-based desktop environments.
+You may enable Virtual Desktop in Vinegar's settings or untick the "Allow the window manager to control the windows" option in the Advanced Wine Settings to mitigate this.

-This currently has no fix if Studio is running using the winewayland driver and not running under xwayland or Xwayland-satellite.
+Wine's native Wayland driver currently doesn't support this functionality and therefore doesn't offer a solution.

 ### Cursor fails to lock / Studio closes without any message